NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weCapabilities.rst

 Applications used to determine the response output parameters given the ground motion and structural model.

 #.
 OpenSees: Open System for Earthquake Engineering Simulation
 #.
-CustomPy: Any user supplied python application can be incorprated
+CustomPy: Any user supplied python application can be incorporated

 Uncertainty Quantification
 ==========================